Yarden-zamir/me/Pipes.md

 list -| it % 2 != 0 ?|  # if it is not even, pipe seal to stop flow
 it
 |- print it

 ---
+[idea] what if instead of assigning variables with equals, we pip into names?
+---

 # Lets Assume List is a Bunch of Elements with Their Own Index (element : Any, Index : Int) Tuples